kristineccles/fish_geochem/README.md

 SE_AA = -0.36

 The ridge regression models had very low overall predictive power.
 However,  when these results were compared with the traditional statistical modelling different results are obtained.
 Most concerning was the different direction of the coefficients.
 Additionally, the R2 was much higher in the ordinal least squares  (OLS) regression model.
-Thus, the ridge model may not be the best model.
+Thus, the ridge model may not be the best model and further investigation is needed between machine learning and statistical methods.

 Future Questions:
 How do these patterns and relationships develop changed as we change how we aggregate the data to the grid.